Blog

 Weight Substantial, stays put Very light, slides easily

-Surface Self-healing under blade Prone to surface splintering
+Surface hard-wearing under blade Prone to surface splintering

 The Knife Problem